actgardner/gogen-avro/README.md

 To generate Go source files from one or more Avro schema files, run:

 ```
-gogen-avro <output directory> <avro schema files>
+gogen-avro [--container] <output directory> <avro schema files>
 ```

-Or use a `go:generate` directive in a source file ([example](https://github.com/alanctgardner/gogen-avro/blob/master/test/primitive/schema_test.go)):
+You can also use a `go:generate` directive in a source file ([example](https://github.com/alanctgardner/gogen-avro/blob/master/test/primitive/schema_test.go)):

 ```
 //go:generate $GOPATH/bin/gogen-avro . primitives.avsc
 ```

 The generated source files contain structs for each schema, plus a function `Serialize(io.Writer)` to encode the contents into the given `io.Writer`, and `Deserialize<RecordType>(io.Reader)` to read a struct from the given `io.Reader`.

+### Container File Support

+_Container file support is still being worked on - please report any bugs you find_

+Supplying the `--container` flag generates a container file writer for each schema in addition to the serializers.

+The container file writer should be constructed with an existing `io.Writer`, a `Codec` (`Null`, `Snappy`, or `Deflate`) and a block size in records.
+Records are encoded and buffered when you call `writer.writeRecord(record)`, and synchronously flushed when the block size is hit.
+You can also manually flush a block by calling `writer.Flush()`.
+You must call `writer.Flush()` before closing the underlying `io.Writer`, to ensure all the records in the last block are written.

+An example of how to write a container file can be found in `example/container/example.go`.

 ### Example

-The `example` directory contains a simple example project with an Avro schema.
-Once you've installed gogen-avro on your GOPATH, you can install the example project:
+The `example` directory contains simple example projects with an Avro schema.
+Once you've installed gogen-avro on your GOPATH, you can install the example projects:

 ```
 # Build the Go source files from the Avro schema using the generate directive
 go generate github.com/alanctgardner/gogen-avro/example

-# Install the example project on the gopath
+# Install the example projects on the gopath
+go install github.com/alanctgardner/gogen-avro/example/record
-go install github.com/alanctgardner/gogen-avro/example
+go install github.com/alanctgardner/gogen-avro/example/container
 ```

 ### Type Conversion